Speaking part: variant 3 - Langart

 Suggested answer

 Hi Alex!
-Good news – I’ve found two photos that could work well for our project on solo or group travel.
+Good news – I’ve found two photos that would work perfectly for our project on types of travel.

 The first photo is of a young girl taking a selfie on Red Square in Moscow.
 It looks like she’s travelling alone.
 The second one is of a group of young people posing in front of Big Ben in London.
 They look like they’re having a great time together, and it seems like they’re travelling in a group.
-The photos are a good choice for our project because they show two types of travel experiences – one is of a solo traveller and the other is of a group.
+The photos are a good choice for our project because they show two types of travel – solo and group travel.

-I thought why not discuss the advantages and disadvantages of these two approaches to travelling in our project to improve its appeal?
+I thought why not discuss the advantages and disadvantages of these types of travel in our project to improve its appeal?
 For example, solo travel can be great because you have complete freedom to make your own decisions and go at your own pace.
 Group travel, on the other hand, can be enjoyable because you can share experiences with others and make new friends.

 Personally, I’d prefer to travel solo.
 I like the idea of being able to make my own decisions and explore new places on my own.